 Admittedly, I wasn’t a fan of geranium’s lusty green scent at first.
 But I stuck with this essential oil because its skin care benefits are phenomenal.

 Geranium essential oil slows down the effects of aging.
 It tones and tightens the skin, reducing the look of fine lines and wrinkles.

 It also repairs the skin and is anti-inflammatory, so it’s perfect for blemish-prone complexions.

 Like frankincense, geranium is a remarkable balancer helping to normalize both dry and oily skin types.

 By the way, the scent grew on me, and now I relish the sweetly herbaceous floral fragrance.

 SHOP: Geranium essential oil

-But chamomile is also a power antioxidant.
-It speeds up cell regeneration, and can brighten and even out the complexion.
+But chamomile is also a powerhouse antioxidant.
+It speeds up cell regeneration and can brighten and even out the complexion.

 I love to put a few drops of this in a night cream, since chamomile promotes a restful night’s sleep.